 - Making sessions interactive can be more difficult with larger groups but positive strategies include setting up peer activities to enable students to learn from each other.
 The 7 Steps to: enhancing large group teaching provides further guidance.

 - For subject specific advice on being inclusive in teaching Maths and Statistics, see the talks and activities on the being inclusive conference website

-- All teaching sessions should be for a minimum of two hours.
-In order to maximise the learning for students we need to move away from the traditional didactic lecture.
+- It is recommended that teaching sessions should be for a minimum of two hours.
+This maximises the scope for more active learning with students, facilitating a move away from the traditional didactic lecture.
 Academic staff will need to design a varied session that will engage students and enhance learning throughout the two hours.
 Consideration should be given to how to structure the session using a range of teaching methodologies.
-The two hour classroom guidance ( staff access only ) offers suggestions and signposts staff to a range of support and resources.
+This Sheffield Hallam University guide on Teaching in the Active Learning Classroom supports the adoption of active learning approaches.